wtre/iBMSC/README.md

 * When creating LNs in NT mode, the VPosition will snap to the highlighted note if any.
 * Added "Show Waveform on Notes".
 * Added "Define Measure" in Time Selection Tool.
 Allows defining a custom measure, add a measure line or remove measure lines.
 Also accessible via the Insert key while Time Selection Tool is selected.
+* Added "Insert/Remove Space" in Time Selection Tool.
+Allows inserting space into the measure, either measure only, notes only or both.
+Also accessible via Ctrl+Insert, Shift+Insert and Ctrl+Shift+Insert respectively.

 ## Keyboard shortcuts
 * Changed keybinding to allow note placement between D1 and D8: